Lcariota/SWE_Project/Technical-Design/Coding-Style-Guide-Java.md

           + public void setHeight( int h )
   + **1.5 Package Names**
     + Package names are written in all lowercase and typically consist of nouns.

+## Indentation and Formatting
+  + **2.1 Line Length**
+    + Avoid lines longer than 80 characters for better readability
+    + When an expression will not fit on a single line, break it according to these general principles:
+        + Break after operator
+            + num = bigNum + largeNum
+                    + biggerNum;
+        + Align the new line with the beginning of the original expression
+    + Line wrapping for if statements should generally use the 8-space rule
+  + **2.2 Use of Braces**
+    + Braces are used with if, else, for, do, and while statements
+        + Optional if statement is only one line
+    + Empty blocks may be closed immediately after being opened
+        + void doNothing() {}
+  + **2.3 Block Indentation**
+    + Each time a new block is made, the indent increases by two spaces.
+When the block ends, the indent returns to the previous indent level.
+The indent level applies to both code and comments throughout the block.
+  + **2.4 One Statement per Line**
+    + Each statement is followed by a line break
+    + Break up blocks of code as organizational and visually appealing as deemed
+  + **2.5 Whitespace**
+    + A single blank line may also appear anywhere it improves readability, for example between statements to organize the code into suitable subsections.
+    + Also between consecutive members or initializers of a class: fields, constructors, methods, nested classes.